Kitware/vtk-js/Documentation/content/docs/tools.md

 title: Tools
 ---

-VTK-js is meant to be an Open Source Framework for building Web application for Scientific Visualization.
+vtk.js is an Open Source Framework for building
+Web application for Scientific Visualization.

 The following guide explain our software process and tools use to